pawelmuller/pq-toolkit/README.md

 Potential improvements:
  - additional functionality for the admin allowing for easy analysis of test results
- - adding new types of tests and their support to the backend and frontend
  - CI/CD implementation

-Known issues:
-- Feedback is not included in test results
-- Sample manager tests are not ideal, they should be improved
+ - authorization for admin endpoints/panel
+ - more options for test configurations (new tests or more helper components)
+ - automatic mkdocs deployment
+ - eneble sample hearing in experiment configurator
+ - inbuilt experiment configuration creator (.json file)

  The project progressed on schedule with minor delays while connecting the backend to the frontend.
 However, in the end, the project was completed only with a delay of a few days.
 Which is still before the deadline

+## WIMU-24L notes

+Known issues:
+- Error handling
+- Loading screen improvement (darkmode)

+## ZPRP-24L notes

+Known issues:
+- Feedback is not included in test results